szeidler/composer-patches-cli/README.md

 ### Patch Add

-The patch add command accepts the following arguments.
+The patch add command accepts the following arguments in the defined order.

-* `--package` Name of the package to patch.
+1. `<package>` Name of the package to patch.
-* `--description` Description of the patch to be used.
+2. `<description>` Description of the patch to be used.
-* `--url` URL of the patch file.
+3. `<url>` URL of the patch file.

 ```sh
 composer patch-add drupal/core "SA-CORE-2018-002" "https://cgit.drupalcode.org/drupal/rawdiff/?h=8.5.x&id=5ac8738fa69df34a0635f0907d661b509ff9a28f"